 Generally, A.C motors are preferred widely in industries.
 But when it comes to high starting torque or efficient speed control DC motors are the optimal choice.
 They are used in aluminum rolling mills, electric elevators, railroad locomotives, and large earth-moving equipment.

 The DC motor working principle is that a current-carrying conductor experiences a mechanical force when placed in a magnetic field.
 This is known as the Lorentz force.
-And the direction of this force is given by FLEMING’S LEFT-HAND RULE.
+The direction of this force is given by FLEMING’S LEFT-HAND RULE.

 DC motor working principle is similar to the working principle of a DC generator.